chesyya/baosky-plugin-api-generator/plugin-docs/extension-guides/ai/language-model-tutorial.md

 Chat responses come in as fragments.
 These fragments usually contain single words, but sometimes they contain just punctuation.
 In order to display annotations as the response streams in, we want to wait until we have a complete annotation before we display it.
 Because of the way we have instructed our model to return its response, we know that when we see a closing `}` we have a complete annotation.
 We can then parse the annotation and display it in the editor.

-Add the missing `parseChatResponse` function above the `getVisibleCodeWithLineNumbers` method in the `extension.ts` file.
+Add the missing `parseChatResponse` function above the `getVisibleCodeWithLineNumbers` method in the `插件.ts` file.

 ```ts
 async function parseChatResponse(chatResponse: vscode.LanguageModelChatResponse, textEditor: vscode.TextEditor) {